eglove/toolbelt/README.md

-TypeScript utilities with a consistent, functional (and forced) error handling interface inspired by GoLang and Zod.
+# TypeScript utilities with error handling that is consistent, forced, and functional.

 ## The Key is the Error Handling